 Everyone can be divided into 2 categories (logical and emotional) and 2 subcategories (dominating or adapting).
 Logical people have great memories and analytical thinking skills.
 They are talented in mathematics and languages.
 Emotional people are creative, intuitive and imaginative.
 Dominating people usually take the lead, while adapting people feel a strong need to be the part of a group.

-Let’s discuss each type now.
+Let’s discuss each type of client in counseling now.

+The first type of client in counseling is a director.
 A director deals in absolutes and doesn’t tolerate mistakes.
 He also doesn’t like it when someone gives him advice.
 He uses psychological pressure and likes people who can deal with it.
 Directors also like to compete and their prestige is very important to them.
 They generally use short sentences and constructively listen attentively but might interrupt at any time.
 Directors like facts and quick results.

 How to Deal with a Director: